Divorce and Financial Settlement Solicitors

 What are the grounds for divorce?

-Adultery – Where your spouse has been unfaithful with someone of the opposite sex.
-Please note, same-sex infidelity is currently not classed as adultery under English law and instead falls under ‘unreasonable behaviour’.
+- Adultery – Where your spouse had been unfaithful with someone of the opposite sex.

-Desertion – Where your spouse has left you for at least two years out of the last two and half years without a good reason, without your agreement and with the intention to end your relationship.
+- Desertion – Where your spouse had left you for at least two years out of the last two and half years without a good reason, without your agreement and with the intention to end your relationship.

-Separation for at least 2 years – Where you have lived separately for 2 years or more and your spouse agrees to the divorce.
+- Separation for at least 2 years – Where you had lived separately for 2 years or more and your spouse agreed to the divorce.

-Separation for at least 5 years – Where you have lived separately for 5 years or more, whether your spouse agrees to the divorce or not.
+- Separation for at least 5 years – Where you had lived separately for 5 years or more, whether your spouse agreed to the divorce or not.

 How long does it take to get divorced?